 I’m not the first to mention him in that regard.
-Other authors who published before me have also alluded to him either being responsible for, or at least knowing something about the Money Pit, on Oak Island.
+Five other authors who published before me have also alluded to him either being responsible for, or at least knowing something about the Money Pit, on Oak Island.

 I thought it would be interesting for us all to get to know him a little better.
 Here’s a little more info on him.